NikUrs/Nikolay_Ursalov/README.md

 <a href="https://github.com/NikUrs/NikolayUrsalov/tree/main/INTERNSHIP%20-%20Prog%20Academy">Link to test codumentation</a>

 <h3>2.
 Testing of diploma project</h3>
-Testing of web application that allows users to keep track of electricity meters in a company. <br>
+Requirements-Based testing of web application that allows users to keep track of electricity meters in a company. <br>
-Testing is performed using the project's documentation. <br>

 <h3>1.
 Game Testing</h3>
 I have performed exploratory testing for the game from Steam ("Creative Console" v0.1.21), mobile game from Play Market ("Outland Odyssey") <br><br>